I’m the subject liaison librarian for the School of Teaching and Learning. If you have any questions, please contact me.

 This library guide can help you with:

 Databases provide indexing and abstracting services (and sometimes full-text access) to historical and current journal literature in a given field or discipline.
+See the Graduate Students tab for video tutorials on searching both interfaces of ERIC.

 ERIC (Ovid interface)